 Managing a company can be a challenging task.
 Superior needs to perform various managerial roles for their subordinates and one of the most difficult challenges for a superior is to fire his/her employee.
-Almost every boss considers termination of the employee as a most difficult part of their job.
-There might be the various reasons for firing employees from their work, but the action needs to be taken to meet organizational objective without interruption.
+Almost every boss considers the termination of the employee as the most difficult part of their job.
+There might be various reasons for firing employees from their work, but the action needs to be taken to meet organizational objectives without interruption.
 If you want to learn how to fire a difficult employee, below are some appropriate ways.

 Record the Performance

 Recording the task performed by your employees is essential.
 Superior needs to collect information related to the work of an employee and monitor their work.
 Summarize the improvements that are required to secure their job, by giving the deadlines to implement.
 Set a target and do not expect all the problems to be solved at the same time.
 Your employees are humans, and they need time to improve too.
 With your supervision and guidance, they should be able to perform better.
 Giving them proper training and facilities can enhance their contribution to the bottom-line.

 Superior should lead the team and always focus on the goal.
 If the return is not harmonizing with the expectation, the right decision is termination.
 If the performance of the employee is way below than expected even after all your training and monitoring, you can simply show them the result of their performance and state that they are not suitable for the job.

 Your question on how to fire a difficult employee does not require much time to be answered.
 Taking swift action against unethical employee behavior is the key.
 Superior needs to respond to a problem and solve it as quickly as possible.
 Firstly, you need to communicate about the issues that have been noticed with the employee.
 Then, ask the employee if they need help or guidance to visualize their perspectives and feedback.
 After that, make sure you record the conclusion of the conversation in written form and have their signature.
 If the performance of the employee does not improve after the meeting, then show the paper of the previous meeting and declare that they are fired.